• Skip to primary navigation

 Fantastic tomato bread

 Back to my garden.
 It has been the most bountiful, yet.
 Each year seems to be better and better.
 It helps to rotate crops and purchase plants and seeds from reputable places.
-The last two years I have been a huge fan of the Burpee company because every single seed and plant purchased from them seem to flourish in my little plot of heaven.
-More good news is that I haven’t needed to use any herbicides or pesticides on my plants.
+The last two years I have been a huge fan of the Burpee company because every single seed and plant purchased from them seems to flourish in my little plot of heaven.
+More good news is that I haven't needed to use any herbicides or pesticides on my plants.
 It seems hungry birds make a meal of most of the bugs.
-We encourage birds to hang around in our yard by providing suet in the winter and a few nesting boxes scattered around the garden area.
+We encourage birds to hang around in our yard by providing ย suet in the winter and a few nesting boxes scattered around the garden area.

-raw tomatoes in pie shell
+Raw sliced tomatoes in pie shell.

 tomato pie anyone?